Select travel dates to see prices

 Depending on the season, volunteers leave by vehicle before sunrise to locate the animals that needed to be monitored that day.
 Once sighted, you will monitor and capture data of the sighting, location and behaviour before moving on to the next species.
 If there is a situation like an injured or missing animal, you could find yourself out for a lot longer depending on the need.

 Late morning, head back to the camp to prepare yourself something to eat and relax from the midday heat.
 If you are up for it, there are camp and garden maintenance tasks that need to be attended too.
-Or you might just want to have a quick shower to cool down.
+Or you might just want to have a quick shower to cool down, read a book, play cards, do a bit of yoga or just had a nap.

 Around 14:00 to 15:00 (depending on the season) you will go out again on the vehicle to try and track the animals that were not sighted in the morning session.

-Data capturing is crucial and this takes place between and during the morning and afternoon sessions or one afternoon a week to catch up.
+Data capturing is crucial, and this takes place between and during the morning and afternoon sessions or one day a week is set aside to catch up on data capture and analysis.

 Free-time activities

 As you are in the heart of the African bush, there are no shops, restaurants, bars or nightlife in the area.
 That means you will need to enjoy the isolation and the sights and sounds of living in the bush.
-Bring a good book, take time to edit photos you might have taken, play a game of cards with the other volunteers or chat around the camp fire taking in the whole magical atmosphere of being under the African skies with their multitude of stars.
-As you are at a bush camp in a wildlife reserve with the Big 5, hiking is not permitted unless with your monitor and you may not stroll off from the camp
+Bring a good book, take time to edit photos you might have taken, play a game of cards with the other volunteers or chat around the campfire taking in the whole magical atmosphere of being under the African skies with their multitude of stars.
+As you are at a bush camp in a wildlife reserve with the Big 5, hiking is not permitted unless with your monitor and you may not stroll off from the camp as it is too dangerous with apex predators free roaming.

 Requirements